patrick-sharp/waypoint.nvim/README.md

 It allows you to
 - nest and rearrange your bookmarks
-- view the context around lines of code like grep -A -B or -C
+- view the context around lines of code
+  - like grep -A -B or -C
 - move waypoints between files (to help with renaming)
 - name waypoints
 - search through waypoints and their context

--
+TODO: insert video

 ## Requirements
 Neovim >=v0.11.7 built with LuaJIT (check :version).